ImageMagick/Usage-Markdown/filter/index.md

 [![\[IM Output\]](rings_crop_resize.png)](rings_crop_resize.png)
 resize

-As you can see even a slight resize will show up any aliasing a resize operator may have.
+As you can see, even a slight resize will show up any aliasing a resize operator may have.
-In fact if you look closely you may even seen a very light Moiré effect in the original unscaled crop of the original starting image, which is produced from the limitations of only using a raster image at a density suitable for display on a computer screen.
+In fact, if you look closely you may even seen a very light Moiré effect in the original unscaled crop of the original starting image, which is produced from the limitations of only using a raster image at a density suitable for display on a computer screen.
 That is how sensitive this test image is in showing aliasing effects caused by shrinking images.

 ### Blurring {#blurring}

-Most people are familiar with blurring that can be generated by the use of "`-resize`".
+Most people are familiar with the blurring that can be generated by the use of "`-resize`".
-In fact this is probably the number one complaint about any resize image, and with good reason.
+In fact, this is probably the number one complaint about any resize image, and with good reason.
-Usually a very small resize will tend to produce a blurred image, and resizing it again will only make it worse.
+Usually, a very small resize will tend to produce a blurred image, and resizing it again will only make it worse.

 The problem is that when you resize an image you are changing the image stored as a 'grid' or array of pixels (known as a 'raster') to fit a completely different 'grid' of pixels.
 The two 'grids' will not match except in very special cases, and as a result, the image data has to be modified to make it fit this new pattern of dots.
-Basically it is impossible to directly resize an image and expect it to come out nicely, though a reasonable result can be achieved.
+Basically, it is impossible to directly resize an image and expect it to come out nicely, though a reasonable result can be achieved.

 The result is a usually a slight blurring of the pixel data.
 The better the resize algorithm, the less blurring of sharp edges there is.

-However some resize filters, especially ones designed specifically for enlarging images, often add a lot more blurring than necessary.
+However, some resize filters, especially ones designed specifically for enlarging images, often add a lot more blurring than necessary.
 This is to combat '[Blocking](#blocking)' artefacts, and was in fact demonstrated above, by using a '`Gaussian`' filter.

-For image minification however a blurred edge is often used to avoid '[Ringing](#ringing)' artefacts at sharp edges and reduce possible [Aliasing](#aliasing) effects.
+For image minification however, a blurred edge is often used to avoid '[Ringing](#ringing)' artefacts at sharp edges and reduce possible [Aliasing](#aliasing) effects.
 This however is a poor man's compromise and one that IM tries hard to avoid.

 Even so, a special expert [Filter Blur](../filter/#filter_blur) setting can be used to adjust the blurring that a filter provides.
-However be warned that while a number smaller than 1.0 is supposed to reduce blurring, it can also make it worse, depending on the exact filter and the resize ratios that are being used.
+However, be warned, that while a number smaller than 1.0 is supposed to reduce blurring, it can also make it worse, depending on the exact filter and the resize ratios that are being used.
 No guarantees can be given.

 > ![](../img_www/warning.gif)![](../img_www/space.gif)
+> :WARNING:
 > Before IM v6.3.6-3 the [Filter Blur](../filter/#filter_blur) setting was called "`-support`", which was very misleading in exactly what it did.
-> This option has been deprecated and is no longer available.*
+> This option has been deprecated and is no longer available.

 The better method of fixing bluring effects cause by resize is to re-filter the image using a sharpening operator.
 See [Sharpen Resized Images](../resize/#resize_unsharp) above for more details.